Overv/VulkanTutorial/README.md

 * Clean up the `base_code_fixed.cpp` and `patch.txt` files.
 * Commit.

-Generating the tutorial
+Rendering the tutorial
 -----------------------------

-To generate the tutorial, run `daux.phar` against your copy of the documentation.
-Doing this requires installing daux and patching it with some tweaks needed for this tutorial.
+To render the tutorial (i.e. convert the markdown to html), you have two options:

+1. Serve rendered files on the fly using a web server that has php installed
+2. Generate static html files that you can view locally or put on a server

+For either of these options, you'll need php and a patch'ed daux.

-### Prerequisites
+### PHP

 1. Make sure [PHP](http://php.net/downloads.php) is installed (Daux is written in PHP)
     1. Both the `php_mbstring` and `php_openssl` extensions need to be enabled
     2. The `phar.readonly` setting needs to be set to `Off` (to be able to rebuild Daux)
 2. Make sure [Composer](https://getcomposer.org/) is installed, a php dependency manager that Daux uses